My next talks from June to September 2018.

-I work as a postdoctoral researcher in political theory at the Institute for Intercultural and International Studies(InIIS) at Bremen University.
+I work as a postdoctoral researcher in political theory at the SOCIUM at the University of Bremen.
 I studied philosophy, mathematics and cognitive science in Freiburg before doing my PhD in philosophy at Frankfurt University.
 My research falls roughly into four categories: Firstly, I analyse the history and problematic of responsibility from a critical perspective.
 This research lead to my book Im Bann der Verantwortung (The Spell of Responsibility).
 Secondly, I work on Michel Foucault.
 The concept of critique is a third topic of my research.
 Finally, my habilitation project is about the effectiveness of knowledge.

 PhD in Philosophy, 2013